Training Positive Perfectionism

 - having enough consideration for the things that are going well

 - being able to settle for less when needed

-You look at your own thoughts, feelings, and behavior from a different perspective.
-And after the training, you are able to adopt more helpful thoughts and behaviors.
+You can learn in the 2nd meeting to look at your own thoughts, feelings, and behavior from a different perspective.
+After the training you will have a better understanding of the interaction between these 3 factors and are able to adopt more helpful thoughts and behaviors.

-In the last session of the training you reflect on the new insights and skills; what have you learned, what have you already changed, what questions do you still have and what do you want to focus on in the future.
+In the 4th training session, you reflect on the new insights and skills; what have you learned, what have you already changed, what questions do you still have and what do you want to focus on in the future.